alvacat/careers-when-you-haven-t-heard-back-from-an-employer/README.md

 * Adds value in the form of a blog post you wrote (if you think the employer would value it).
 * Indicates you would welcome additional conversations with members of the team/your desire to move forward in the process.
 * If you still don’t hear back, send another email 7-10 business days after that.
 Do your best to offer additional new value and remain positive.
 Once you’ve sent your 3rd follow up, check in with your Career Coach about what action to take next.

-<p class='util--hide'>View <a href='https://learn.co/lessons/careers-when-you-haven-t-heard-back-from-an-employer'>Careers When You Haven't Heard Back from an Employer</a> on Learn.co and start learning to code for free.</p>